On higher dimensional Poissonian pair correlation: Introduction

 \begin{definition} A sequence $(\boldsymbol{x}_n)_{n\geq 1}$ in $\mathbb{R}^d$ is said to have $\infty$-PPC if for all $s>0$,

 and $2$-PPC if for all $s>0$,

-where $w_d$ is the volume of unit ball of $\mathbb{R}^d$ in $2$-norm. \end{definition} Similar to one dimensional case, it has been proved in \cite{hinrichs2019multi} that $\infty$-PPC implies uniform distribution and in \cite{steinerberger2020poissonian} that $2$-PPC implies uniform distribution for higher dimensional sequences.
+where $w_d$ is the volume of the unit ball of $\mathbb{R}^d$ in $2$-norm. \end{definition} Similar to the one-dimensional case, it has been proved in \cite{hinrichs2019multi} that $\infty$-PPC implies uniform distribution and in \cite{steinerberger2020poissonian} that $2$-PPC implies uniform distribution for higher dimensional sequences. \begin{remark} Instead of defining the counting function $R_2$ for balls centred at the origin, we could have defined it for any balls and consequently defined a stronger version of PPC by demanding convergence for every ball.
+In that case, the notion of $2$-PPC and $\infty$-PPC would coincide; furthermore, it is going to be independent of the norm.
+But there is no clear way to show this equivalence for our present definitions although the norms are topologically equivalent.
+On the contrary, we believe that such an equivalence does not hold, though we do not have any example to demonstrate so. \end{remark}